 Decorate system services

 The decorator pattern allows you to add new functionality to an existing object without altering its structure.
-There are two main ways the decorator pattern can be implemented in Xperience.

 - extending an existing implementation with new logic while maintaining the original behavior